 - in the case of a FCOI, develop and implement a management plan specifying actions that have been and shall be taken to manage the FCOI; and

-- submit initial and ongoing FCOI reports to the PHS Awarding Component as required under the FCOI Regulations [§50.605(b)(3), (4)].
+- submit initial and on-going FCOI reports to the PHS Awarding Component as required under the FCOI Regulations [§50.605(b)(3), (4)].

 An investigator’s significant financial interest is related to PHS-funded research when the Signing Official reasonably determines that the significant financial interest could be affected by the PHS-funded research or is in an entity whose financial interest could be affected by the research.
-In determining whether an investigator’s significant financial interest is related to PHS-funded research the Signing Official will consider all relevant factors and information, including but not limited to whether there is an ongoing relationship between the investigator and the payer.
+In determining whether an investigator’s significant financial interest is related to PHS-funded research, the Signing Official will consider all relevant factors and information, including but not limited to whether there is an on-going relationship between the investigator and the payer.

 A financial conflict of interest (FCOI) exists when the Signing Official reasonably determines that the significant financial interest could directly and significantly affect the design, conduct, or reporting of the PHS-funded research.
-In determining whether there is an FCOI, the Signing Official will consider all relevant factors and information, including but not limited to the nature of the research, the magnitude of the financial interest and degree to which it is related to the research, the extent to which the interest could be directly and substantially impacted by the research, and the degree of risk to the human subjects, if any, that is inherent in the research protocol.
+In determining whether there is a FCOI, the Signing Official will consider all relevant factors and information, including but not limited to the nature of the research, the magnitude of the financial interest and degree to which it is related to the research, the extent to which the interest could be directly and substantially impacted by the research, and the degree of risk to the human subjects, if any, that is inherent in the research protocol.

-Prior to making the decision whether an FCOI exists, the Signing Official may impose interim measures, may ask the investigator to submit additional information and may meet or communicate with the investigator.
+Prior to making the decision whether a FCOI exists, the Signing Official may impose interim measures, may ask the investigator to submit additional information and may meet or communicate with the investigator.
 The investigator may be encouraged to suggest procedures, protocols, or other measures designed to manage the FCOI.

 - Public disclosure of financial conflicts of interest (e.g., when presenting or publishing the research);

 - For research involving human subjects, disclosure of financial conflicts to research participants;